NLarsen15/OTSO/README.md

 ## Current Issues

 OTSO is designed around the Anaconda framework and utilises numpy distutils with f2py for compilation.
 Numpy has moved on from distutils in favor of meson as a compilation tool when using f2py, and this new version of numpy is provided as default in newer anaconda releases.
 Currently, attempts to compile OTSO with the new numpy and Anaconda have been unsuccessful.
 A temporary solution is to download an older release of Anaconda with the old numpy distribution included.
 To do this, go to [the old Anaconda releases repository](https://repo.anaconda.com/archive/) and download an older version of Anaconda.
 OTSO was developed on the 2022 release, so finding and installing anaconda via the installer labelled `Anaconda3-2022.10` will fix this issue.
+Ensure that numpy version 1.21.5 is installed.

 Once a successful install of OTSO has been conducted using the new meson f2py the instructions will be added to this repository so users may use whatever version of Anaconda they desire.